About the Opportunity THE POSITION

 - Possess and maintain a valid California Driver's License; AND

-- Not less than 21 years of age at time of appointment; AND
+- Not less than 18 years of age or more than 24 years of age at time of appointment; AND

-- Read or see objects under ambient, limited or artificial lighting, and at a reasonable distance with sufficient clarity to permit their recording or accurate description; i.e., persons, vehicles, license, numbers, addresses, street signs, items of property, written messages, printed material, etc.; AND
+- Ability to read or see objects under ambient, limited or artificial lighting and at a reasonable distance with sufficient clarity to permit their recording or accurate description, i.e., persons, vehicles, license numbers, addresses, street signs, items of property, written messages, printed material, etc.;

-- Hear normal speech and other audible events, even in combination with other environmental noise; i.e., gunshots, cries for help, glass breaking, alarm bells ringing, etc.; AND
+- Ability to hear normal speech and other audible events, even in combination with other environmental noise, i.e., gunshots, cries for help, glass breaking, alarm bells ringing, tires, squealing, etc.;

 Application and Selection Procedures APPLICATION PROCEDURES/FINAL FILING DATE